Wedding Speeches – Don’t Forget to Thank Your Parents

 Speech by the Groom

-The groom has to show his humorous side because by making everyone laugh, people will see that he’s the type who can also make his wife laugh.
-Again, terms of endearment for his parents, the bride’s parents, for his bride, for his best man and for the wedding party are appropriate.
-He can also directly address the remarks of the best man, but he should allocate a few minutes talking about his bride.
-He could speak of her qualities, and what initially attracted him to her.
+The groom should show his humorous side, as making people laugh will let everyone know he’s the type who can also make his wife laugh.
+Terms of endearment for his parents, the bride’s parents, his bride, the best man, and the wedding party are appropriate.
+He may also address any remarks made by the best man, but he should dedicate some time to talk about his bride.
+He could speak of her qualities and what first attracted him to her.

-Essentially, the groom – as the gentleman par excellence – is supposed to thank everyone present in the reception, beginning with his new wife (“thank you for choosing me and not Jim, Roger, Pete, Henry or Jack”), his parents (“thank you, mom and dad, for the education and the guitar lessons and the car keys whenever I needed to take off), parents of the bride (“thank you for welcoming me into the clan, and for not objecting to the wedding), his best man and the bridesmaids, and all the other people who have made the ceremony and reception a success.
+Essentially, the groom—the gentleman par excellence—should thank everyone present at the reception, starting with his new wife (“Thank you for choosing me, and not Jim, Roger, Pete, Henry, or Jack”), his parents (“Thank you, Mom and Dad, for the education, the guitar lessons, and the car keys whenever I needed to take off”), the bride’s parents (“Thank you for welcoming me into the family and for not objecting to the wedding”), his best man, the bridesmaids, and all the other people who helped make the ceremony and reception a success.

 • Do maintain eye contact.
-Engage your audience and not speak at or to them, as one expert recommended.
-Eye contact is important so that no one feels excluded or forgotten.
-A sweeping glance of the hall, left to right and back again, helps;
+Engage your audience—not just speak at or to them.
+A sweeping glance of the hall from left to right, and back again, helps;

-• Do pay attention to your body language – don’t let your body contradict your words.
-This means that if you say “how wonderful it is to be here today, I’m enjoying every minute of it”, your body has to show that you mean it.
-If your posture belies nervousness and your hands are twitching and your face is somewhat distorted, then people won’t believe you;
+• Do pay attention to your body language.
+If you say, “How wonderful it is to be here today, I’m enjoying every minute of it,” your body has to show that you mean it.
+If your posture reflects nervousness and your hands are twitching, people won’t believe you;

-• Do thank everyone and mention special thanks to those who have played a role in the wedding.
+• Do thank everyone, and especially mention those who played a role in the wedding.

 • Don’t read your speech notes verbatim.
-This is one way where the groom “loses” it.
-We’re speaking of audience connection.
-The most effective way to connect with your guests is to NOT read your notes;
+This is where the groom “loses” it.
+Audience connection is key.
+The best way to connect with your guests is to NOT read your notes;

-• Don’t neglect the wisdom that it pays to practice with a friend, or in front of a mirror, or to record your speech and play it back.
-It’s an excellent way to receive feedback about which parts of the speech and delivery can be improved;
+• Don’t neglect the advice to practice with a friend, in front of a mirror, or to record your speech and play it back for feedback;

-• Don’t say anything that might embarrass anyone;
+• Don’t say anything that might embarrass someone;

-• Don’t give the impression that you’re rushing to end your speech.
-Take a few breaths, take meaningful pauses;
+• Don’t rush your speech.
+Take a few breaths, and use meaningful pauses;

-• Don’t forget to smile (especially if you have a smile like John Travolta);
+• Don’t forget to smile (especially if you have a smile like John Travolta’s);

-• And this is the BIG DON’T: don’t drink excessively before it’s your turn to give a speech, otherwise you’d make a fool of yourself, embarrass your party, and land on a stretcher.
+• And the BIG DON’T: don’t drink excessively before your turn to speak.
+Otherwise, you’ll make a fool of yourself, embarrass your party, and might even end up on a stretcher.

-If you’re organizing your wedding reception, avoid asking too many people to do a speech or a toast because you don’t want your guests to feel that they’re in a seminar or conference.
-Part of the reason people attend weddings is to have a good time, not to listen to long winded praises and clichés!
+If you’re organizing your wedding reception, avoid asking too many people to speak or toast.
+You don’t want your guests to feel like they’re in a seminar or conference.
+After all, people come to weddings to have a good time—not to listen to long-winded praises and clichés!

 Share: